8 October 2021

-8 October 2021

->

-> Sweden – Swedish steel maker SSAB has opened a demonstration ‘green steel’ facility that uses hydrogen instead of metallurgical coal.
+Sweden – Swedish steel maker SSAB has opened a demonstration ‘green steel’ facility that uses hydrogen instead of metallurgical coal.
 SSAB aims to produce fossil-fuel free steel commercially by 2026, initially for the European automotive industry.
 SSAB currently imports A$300 million of thermal coal per year.

->

-> UK – Austrade is monitoring the impact of the new Brexit rules that will progressively restrict the ratio of non-UK or non-EU components that can be used in EV battery and vehicle manufacture over the next 6 years.
+UK – Austrade is monitoring the impact of the new Brexit rules that will progressively restrict the ratio of non-UK or non-EU components that can be used in EV battery and vehicle manufacture over the next 6 years.
 This may encourage use of Australian precursors, by forcing EV-making companies to cease buying EV batteries from suppliers in Asia.

->

-> Netherlands – Some Australian companies are considering Dutch logistics options after Brexit.
-The Holland International Distribution Council advised Post that, following Brexit, there is a warehouse boom in the Netherlands as companies are trying to sort out their EU supply chain, following UK’s exit from the EU Customs Union.
+Netherlands – The Holland International Distribution Council has advised that there is a warehouse boom in the Netherlands as companies restructured their EU supply chain, following UK’s exit from the EU Customs Union.
 This is also impacting Australian companies with current logistic partners in the UK, and Austrade is providing assistance.

->

-> Resources & energy
+Resources & energy